quantsingularity/QuantumVest/code/backend/README.md

 ## Backward Compatibility

-The enhanced backend maintains backward compatibility with existing API endpoints while providing new enhanced features.
+The backend maintains backward compatibility with existing API endpoints while providing new enhanced features.
 Legacy endpoints redirect to new API versions with appropriate messaging.

-## Future Enhancements

-- Machine learning model improvements
-- Advanced charting and visualization
-- Social trading features
-- Mobile app API support
-- Advanced order management
-- Institutional features

-## Support

-For technical support or questions about the enhanced backend implementation, please refer to the comprehensive documentation and test suite provided.